 Matt received his M.B.A. from Harvard Business School and B.A. in Economics and American Studies from Brandeis University, where he was co-captain of the tennis team.

 Bob Greene - Managing PartnerBob Greene is a co-founder of Contour Venture Partners and has been a venture capitalist since the late 1980's.
 He has invested in all stages of venture capital across several industry sectors.
-Contour invests in seed and early stage technology companies in the northeast United States with a focus on the financial services, digital media and the internet sectors.
+Contour invests in seed and early stage technology companies in the northeast United States with a focus on the financial services, digital media and the internet/SaaS sectors.

 Prior to launching Contour, Bob was one of the three managing partners of Flatiron Partners.
 Located in New York City, Flatiron was a leading venture capital firm focused on the information technology sector.
 The firm backed over 50 companies with over $500 million of venture capital.